segmentio/segment-docs/src/getting-started/04-full-install.md

 The Track call is used to track user and system events, such as:

 - The user interacting with a UI component (for example, "Button Clicked")
-- A significant UI component appearing, other than a page (for example, search results)
+- A significant UI component appearing, other than a page (for example, search results or a payment dialog)

 ### Events and Properties

-Your track calls should include both events and properties. **Events are the actions you want to track**, and **properties are the contextual data sent with each event**.
+Your track calls should include both events and properties. **Events are the actions you want to track**, and **properties are the data _about_ the event that are sent with each event**.

 Properties are powerful.
 They enable you to capture as much context about the event as you’d like, and then cross-tabulate or filter your downstream tools.
 For example, let’s say an eLearning website is tracking whenever a user bookmarks an educational article on a page.
 Here’s what a robust analytics.js Track call could look like: